General Church Growth & Methods

 Methods of evangelism and discipleship with implications for a church growth methodology

-Revell.
 Regarded as a classic.
-As in the limited enthusiasm model growth is through reproduction of those who do the evangelism.
-Focus is in how Jesus achieved this and its application to modern day church.
+As in the limited enthusiasm model, growth is through the reproduction of those who do the evangelism.
+The focus is on how Jesus evangelised and its application to modern-day church.

-The Quest for the Radical Middle: A History of the Vineyard,
+- Jackson W. (1999).
+The Quest for the Radical Middle: A History of the Vineyard, Vineyard International Publishing.

-C. & Brook T. Harvest, Word for Today Ca. History
+- Smith C. & Brook T. Harvest, Word for Today Ca.

 Missional Churches & Fresh Expressions